 How can we be sure of the result?

-Since not all scenarios can be predicted, wind chill calculations rely on a number of defensible assumptions and standards.
+Since not all scenarios can be predicted, wind chill calculations rely on a number of defensible assumptions and standards:

-- 5 feet is the typical height of an adult human face, which is the last body part we tend to cover up.
+- Calculations are concerned with wind speeds at 5 feet above the ground, as 5 feet is the typical height of an adult human face, which is the last body part we tend to cover up.

 - Treats the "calm wind" threshold as 3 mph.